bizflycloud/terraform-provider-bizflycloud/docs/resources/cloud_database_instance.md

 -   `volume_size` - (Required) The size of storage provision for this database instance, unit is `Gigabytes`
 -   `configuration_group` - Define custom config for database nodes of this instance
     -   `id` - The ID of configuration group include custom configs that attach to all members of this database instance
-    -   `apply_immediately` - Default: `true`.
+    -   `apply_immediately` - Default: `false`.
 The node being restart after when attach configuration group if required

 ### Atrributes Reference